hcp-sbom provisioner

 Automatic SBOM generation

-You can configure the provisioner to automatically download and run an SBOM generation tool on the remote host.
-By default, Packer downloads and uses Syft for SBOM generation.
+You can configure the provisioner to automatically download and run Packer on the remote host to generate an SBOM.

-The following example configures the provisioner to download Syft and automatically generate an SBOM, associate it with the HCP Packer artifact version, and store a copy at ./sbom/sbom_cyclonedx.json on the local machine.
+The following example runs Packer on the remote host to generate an SBOM, associate it with the HCP Packer artifact version, and store a copy at ./sbom/sbom_cyclonedx.json on the local machine.

 provisioner "hcp-sbom" {